DenRakEiw/Comfy_Moondream_Caption/README.md

 Repeat for Additional Datasets:

-If you have more datasets to analyze, repeat the process by selecting a new folder containing images and following steps 2 to 5.
+If you have more datasets to analyze, repeat the process by selecting a new folder containing images.

+Installation:

+To set up this workflow, you'll need the ComfyUI Moondream custom nodes developed by Kijai.
+You can find them at: https://github.com/kijai/ComfyUI-moondream